 - SOC335: Our Planet: Global Health, Poverty and Inequality

 - SSCM28: Fear of a Queer Planet?
 Sexuality and Identity

 - SSCM42: A Troubled World?
 Activism, Resistance and Social Justice

 Research interests for potential research students

-For my part-time PhD study I am exploring the intersections of ageism and HIV-related stigma on older people living with HIV when seeking sexual intimacy and partners.
+For my PhD study I explored the experiences of older people living with HIV.

-I am also currently working on a research project exploring and documenting the lived experiences of LGBTQI+ Muslims within the United Kingdom.
+I am also currently working on a research project which explores the lived experiences of LGBTQI+ Ugandan's, working with LGBTQI+ organisations in Uganda.